RodneyShag/Parallel_programming/readme.md

 #### Parallel Map

+- The base case is a sequential map.
+- The recursive case is a parallel recursive map

 ```scala
 def mapASegSeq[A, B](inp: Array[A], left: Int, right: Int, f : A => B,
                      out: Array[B]) = {